 Find a COVID-19 Vaccination Clinic Near You

-You can find free vaccination at community clinics and many local pharmacies.
-Visit the Connecticut Vaccine Portal to find an appointment anywhere in Connecticut!
+You can find vaccines at community clinics and many local pharmacies.
+Please visit the Connecticut Vaccine Portal to find an appointment anywhere in Connecticut!

 What is a bivalent booster?